How do language forms and features shape meaning in a text, and how do you name them accurately in a short-answer response?

 What this dot point is asking

 Every text is built out of language choices.
 A poet chooses a metaphor, a filmmaker chooses a camera angle, a speechwriter chooses to repeat a phrase three times.
 These choices are called forms, features and structures.
 This dot point asks you to identify them and explain what they do.
 The skill that earns marks in the Common Module is not naming the most techniques.
-It is matching one technique to its effect clearly.
+It is matching one technique to its effect clearly, then linking that effect to a human experience.

 The answer